kate-j-xia/campy-bot/README.md

-# The Campanile Slack Bot
+# Newspaper Production Slackbot

-A Slack bot for The Campanile's Production Cycle Management
+A Slack bot for Production Cycle Management

 ## Introduction

-This is a Slack Bot for Journalism Production that allows users to notify staff writers on pending assignments and grade their works.
-The Slack bot is a service on cloud that responds to the user commands on Slack.
+This is a Slackbot for journalism production that allows users to notify staff writers on pending assignments and grade their works.
+The Slackbot is a service on cloud that responds to the user commands on Slack.
 It automates the management process for users and their assignments on the Slack channels.

 ## Features